open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity and any requirements to be fulfilled, including any technical specifications, conformity assessment certification, plans, drawings or instructional materials;</td>
         <td markdown=1>

-* For *the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity*, follow the guidance for article VII:2(b)
+* For *the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity*, follow the guidance for VII:2(b)
-* For *any requirements to be fulfilled, including any technical specifications, conformity assessment certification, plans, drawings or instructional materials*, follow the guidance for article VII:2(j)
+* For *any requirements to be fulfilled, including any technical specifications, conformity assessment certification, plans, drawings or instructional materials*, follow the guidance for VII:2(j)
 </td>
       </tr>
       <tr>